ROMERÍA (2025) the final film in the semi-auto-fiction trilogy by Catalan writer/director Carla Simón.

 Llúcia García as Marina

-Her attempts to uncover more are confronted by a web of lies as she realizes that many of the things she had been told over the years were untrue.
-She is haunted by this, added to the fact that she has her mother’s diary, that vividly describes her parent’ idyllic life in Vigo before they fell ill and died of AIDS, bringing shame to the family who do not wish this information to be known.
-Marina may be treated with respect and a certain degree of warmth but she is opening old wounds and not really welcome.
+Her attempt to uncover more, is confronted by a web of lies as she realizes that many of the things she had been told over the years were untrue.
+She is haunted by this, as it adds to the fact that she has her mother’s diary, that vividly describes her parent’s idyllic life in Vigo before they fell ill, and died of AIDS, bringing shame to the family who do not wish this information to be known.
+Marina may be treated with respect and a certain degree of warmth, but she is opening old wounds and not really welcome.

-Marina becomes immersed in how she thinks her parent’s life in Vigo might have been and starts trying to live those experiences for herself, even if only in her imagination, while around them a traditional religious festival of a Romería envelops the whole town.
-Romería is the name given to traditional pilgrimage festivals.
-So called, because the original pilgrimages were to the city of Rome, where the Pope resides.
-People honour saints or a float with the Virgin Mary and carry it aloft as people follow, after which the community celebrates with food and drink.
-The Santa Compaña is a Galician myth relative to the ‘undead’ and, at this Romería, it is illustrated by a procession of young people in white shrouds dancing at midnight: -
+Marina becomes immersed in how she thinks her parent’s life in Vigo might have been.
+She starts trying to live those experiences for herself, even if only in her imagination, while around her a traditional religious festival of a romería is enveloping the whole town. so called, because the original pilgrimages were to the city of Rome where the Pope resides.
+People honour a saint or a float with the Virgin Mary, carrying it aloft as people follow in a procession, after which the community celebrates with food and drink.
+The Santa Compaña is a Galician myth relative to the ‘undead’ and in thos movie, it is illustrated by a group of young people in white shrouds dancing at midnight: -

-Hélène Louvart’s sensitive camerawork is never obtrusive and much like a fly on the wall, she captures intimacy and naturalness in every scene.
-When the story blends reality with magic realism in an extended dream sequence, Marina is transported to 1983 and relives her parent’s time there, and silent moments cry out powerfully, as Marina struggles to find the answers she so needs.
+Hélène Louvart’s sensitive camerawork is never obtrusive and, much like a fly on the wall, she captures intimacy and naturalness in every scene.
+There is a diaphanous quality to the photography of the location around Vigo and on the sailing boat, with the intense hue of the sea and the translucent blue skies.
+This adds to an almost esoteric atmosphere, especially when the story blends reality with magic realism in Marina's extended dream sequence,, She is transported to 1983 and relives her parent’s time there. following the guide of her mother's diary.
+Silent moments cry out as Marina struggles to find the answers she so needs.

 Romeria ( 2025) 3